Ultimate Report on People Who Visited Every Country in the World

 Until 2008, we have 55 people and the variation in nationalities grows – we count 16 nationalities.
 Still, 62% are white, male and above the age of 50; 91% are white and male.
 In each of the years until 2010, far less than 10 people that we know of complete per year.
 There are a few ‘spikes’ in 2003 and 2008, when more than 5 achieve what is then 191 or 192.

 In 2020, the year the pandemic spread, we only find 12 people completing it, the vast majority until mid-March of that year.
 The following year only 11 people achieved it, which is still an accomplishment given covid restrictions were in force.
-The numbers have bounced back significantly since then, and in 2023 we count at least 51 new UN Masters.
-Yes, ladies and gentlemen, 2023 is officially the record year with the most UN Masters in history!
+The numbers have bounced back significantly since then, and in 2023 we count at least 54 new UN Masters.

-People Who Visited Every Country in The World by the Year of Competion
+People Who Visited Every Country in The World by Year of Completion by December 31st 2025.

 A further development is the aim of some to visit every country not just once, but twice.
-So far, we are aware of 3 travellers who have been confirmed to have visited every country twice.
-3 more are actively aiming for this, including 80-year old Spaniard Juan Luis Galatas.
+So far, we are aware of 4 travellers who have been confirmed to have visited every country twice.
+2 more are actively aiming for this, including 80-year old Spaniard Juan Luis Galatas.
 He is only missing North Korea second time round.
-The first and so-far youngest traveller known to have achieved this ‘double’ is Norwegian Gunnar Garfors.
-The other two are Polish-Kenyan Slawek Muturi and Greek-British Harry Mitsidis.

 Meanwhile, the mix in terms of ethnicities, ages and profiles is considerably more diverse than it was as recently as 2008; we will look at this in the next sections.